 This program is intended to help prevent the need for nursing home placement by providing at-home assistance for those who are physically disabled and would require institutionalization if not for this state program.

-While this program is not limited to the elderly, it does assist seniors who are unable to perform routine daily activities, due to illness, such as cancer and kidney failure.
+While this program is not limited to the elderly, it does assist seniors who are unable to perform routine daily activities due to illness.
 (Those with Alzheimer’s and other similar dementias are, unfortunately, not eligible for this program.)
-Assistance is provided with both Activities of Daily Living (ADL) and Instrumental Activities of Daily Living (IADL).
+Assistance is provided with both activities of daily living (ADL) and instrumental activities of daily living (IADL).
 Examples of these activities include:

 Individuals who have income over the limit may still qualify via a spenddown, which works similarly to a deductible program.
 Participants spend their excess income on medical bills and care needs.
 And once they have reached the Medicaid income limit, they are able to receive personal care services via Medicaid for the rest of the month.